Shade110111/MA1805-Final-Project/README.txt

 I composed a monotonous, upbeat tune to slowly drive you crazy.
-An exxageration of the dull repeated songs often played in large stores with restrictions on what can be played, alongside some ambiance I downloaded from the internet.
+An exxageration of the dull repeated songs often played in large stores with restrictions on what can be played.
+I also downloaded some shop ambience from the internet and recorded sloshing, pouring and placing sounds for all the ingredients with a plastic cup and Audacity to clean up the recordings.

 a rage bar indicates how bad the drink is, if there are two bad ingredients an exclamation mark appears to draw attention to the loss of tip or the whole sale, a bar below the out button